 - Season your chicken with salt and pepper, and set the Instant Pot to Saute and add 2 tbsp of neutral oil to heat.
 Once heated, saute the chicken breasts till lightly browned on each side and their juices begin to release, about 3-5 minutes per side.
 The chicken does not have to be cooked all the way through, we just want to get a nice sear.

-- While the chicken is searing, you can blend up the cashew cream sauce by combining the cashews, coconut cream, nutritional yeast, salt & pepper, olive oil & garlic.
+- While the chicken is searing, you can blend up the cashew cream sauce by combining the cashews, coconut cream, nutritional yeast, salt and pepper, olive oil, and garlic.
 Blend until smooth and creamy and set aside.

-- Remove chicken from pot and slice into thin 1' strips and return to the Instant Pot.
+- Remove chicken from pot and slice into thin 1-inch strips and return to the Instant Pot.